Exploring Variational Entanglement Hamiltonians

 Recently, Kokail \textit{et al.} proposed a variational algorithm to learn the entanglement Hamiltonian of a given ground state \cite{PhysRevLett.127.170501,Zache2022entanglement} and demonstrated it experimentally in trapped-ion systems \cite{Kokail2021,Joshi2023}.
+Ultracold atomic gases have also been used to variationally determine the entanglement Hamiltonian \cite{Redon2024}.
 Combined with entanglement spectroscopy, the learned Hamiltonian enables determination of the low-lying entanglement spectrum without exponential resource costs.
 Since the seminal work by Li and Haldane \cite{PhysRevLett.101.010504}, the entanglement spectrum has become an important diagnostic not only for topologically ordered phases but also for symmetry-protected topological phases \cite{PhysRevLett.104.130502,PhysRevB.81.064439}, tensor-network approaches \cite{PhysRevLett.132.086503}, many-body-localized systems \cite{PhysRevLett.117.160601} and to detect quantum phase transitions \cite{PhysRevLett.109.237208, PhysRevB.87.235107, PhysRevB.106.014306}.
 Notably the measurement of the entanglement spectrum of a symmetry protected topological state was also realized on IBM quantum computers \cite{PhysRevLett.121.086808}.

 The variational algorithm employs an ansatz based on the Bisognano–Wichmann (BW) form of the entanglement Hamiltonian \cite{10.1063/1.522605,10.1063/1.522898,Dalmonte2018}.
-While this form is exact for ground states of relativistic quantum field theories, it is generally only an approximation on a lattice.
+While this form is exact for ground states of relativistic quantum field theories (QFTs), it is generally only an approximation on a lattice.
 As a result, resolving spectral gaps and degeneracies with high fidelity can be demanding.
 Moreover, optimization of the cost function entails time evolution under the ansatz Hamiltonian and measurement of observables at multiple time points, leading to substantial measurement overhead.